How does Medicare determine who is subject to paying more for Part B?

 Social Security is the agency that determines who will pay the Income-related Monthly Adjustment Amount (IRMAA) for Part B, medical insurance, and Part D, prescription drug coverage.

-Sally turned 65 in March 2018.
-Social Security reviewed her 2016 income to make the initial IRMAA determination.
-In November, the agency will review her 2017 tax record to see whether she will be subject to IRMAA in 2019.
+Sally turned 65 in January 2022.
+Social Security reviewed her 2020 income tax return to make the initial IRMAA determination.
+In November, the agency will review her 2021 tax record to see whether she will be subject to IRMAA in 2023.

 If, during the last two years, there has been a significant drop in income due to a life-changing event, such as a divorce or retirement, there is a process for notifying Social Security.
 This can result in reducing or suspending the higher premiums.
 Check out the Social Security notice and instructions.